SaaiKrahaanth/Java/1. LEARN JAVA/08. Access, Encapsulation, and Scope/README.md

 Local variables can only be used within the scope that they were defined in.

 The this keyword can be used to call methods when writing classes.

+## Static

+Great work!
+You now have an understanding of what the static keyword does.
+In fact, if you’ve made it this far in your Java lessons, you probably have a pretty good sense of what all the keywords and jargon are doing in public static void main(String[] args).
+Take a moment to celebrate — that line of code can be incredibly intimidating for new learners and it’s a real accomplishment to learn about all of those different pieces.

+To review, here are some of the main takeaways about static

+Static are associated with the class as a whole, not objects of the class.

+Static methods and variables are declared as static by using the static keyword upon declaration.

+Static methods cannot interact with non-static instance variables.
+This is due to static methods not having a this reference.

+Both static methods and non-static methods can interact with static variables.